England make chaotic start to new era v New Zealand

 Action-packed start to new era

-If the expectation was that the new management would bring an all-action style to the England team, it was fulfilled on a barely believable day at Lord's, when the two sides competed to see who could put in the worst batting performance.
+If the expectation was that the new management would bring an all-action style to the England team, it was fulfilled on a barely believable day at Lord's, when the two sides competed to see who could put in the worse batting performance.

 As everything went England's way in the morning, new skipper Stokes had few decisions to make.
 It may be that his most important act was to lose the toss, but there were some glimpses of an attacking intent with as many as six catchers posted in the slips.